WickedSmoke/evolvotron/README.md

 The author mainly tracks Debian stable.

-### Non-linux platform issues

-On the whole, Qt does an excellent job of insulating code from platform specific details.
-However, there is a little bit of linux-specific code in evolvotron.

-If you don't have a PLATFORM_... define set, you'll get some warnings about no default implementations of functions in platform_specific.cpp, but should still get a working evolvotron (although missing some functionality with regard to automatically choosing how many threads to run and controlling thread priority).

-All the platform specific code should live in `libevolvtron/platform_specific.cpp` and is selected by compile options
-  `-DPLATFORM_LINUX` or `-DPLATFORM_BSD`
-(with more potentially addable for other platforms).

-Setting the appropriate build options is most easily set by editing an appropriate

-    DEFINES+=PLATFORM_LINUX
-      or
-    DEFINES+=PLATFORM_BSD

-near the top of the `common.pro` file.
-Qt doesn't make a fine enough distinction between unix platforms to decide completely automatically, and the situation is further complicated by e.g Fink's Qt not considering itself to be a Qt 'macx' build.

 ### Debugging builds

 Many build failures are simply because the necessary Qt build tools